-The site is located to the east of the A38 near to Alrewas and is an existing industrial premises.
+OR6: Land East of A38 Image: Stress of the state of the state of the state of the A38 near to Alrewas and is an existing industrial premises.
 Planning permission was granted in 2016 to allow for the extension of the site for storage and distribution (B8).
+Image: Stress of the state of the state of the site for storage and distribution and the site for storage and the site fo